Functional a posteriori estimates for the fractional Laplacian problem: Introduction

 \section{Introduction}

 Boundary value problems with fractional differential operators generate new interesting problems in numerical analysis, which require special methods (at this point we address the reader to \cite{BorNoc,ChDeSt,DuLaPa,HaLaMa,HaLaMaMa,Vab} and works cited therein).
 After an approximation has been constructed, there rises the question on its accuracy.
 A priori error estimates give a theoretical idea of the accuracy that can be achieved provided that all computations are performed exactly and a certain number of additional assumptions are fulfilled.
 In the context of fractional Laplacian problem they have been studied in \cite{Aco,BorNoc,No1} and some other publications.
 Error estimates able to efficiently evaluate the quality of a particular numerical solution are usually deduced within the framework of a posteriori analysis.
 Currently, there exist a wide range of a posteriori estimates from easily calculated error indicators (commonly used in adaptive computations) up to fully guaranteed a posteriori estimates.
-Estimates of the functional type form a class of a posteriori estimates.
+Among the estimates of the last mentioned type, an important class is formed by the so-called {\em functional} a posteriori estimates.
 They are derived with minimal assumptions on the solution and its approximation and reflect the most general relations that characterise distances between the (generalised) solution of the problem under investigation and an arbitrary approximation in the corresponding energy class.
 Specific properties of approximations or numerical methods and various regularity conditions are not used, but this information can be utilised later when an a posteriori estimate of the functional type is applied to a particular problem.
 Theory of functional a posteriori estimates is well studied for various problems generated by differential equations of the local type (e.g., see \cite{ReGruyter,ReSabook} ).

 In this paper, we deduce such type estimates for the problem $\cP^s_\Omega$.
 Our considerations are based on the relations between problems $\cP^s_\Omega$ and $\cP^s_Q$ established in \cite{StiTor} (for problems in the whole space see \cite{MO, CafSil}).
 They suggest an idea to reduce analysis of the nonlocal problem $\cP^s_\Omega$ to analysis of local problem $\cP^s_Q$ (which, however, has higher dimensionality).
 This problem can be used to generate approximations (e.g., see \cite{No1}).